firisthetraveller/monster-tracker/README.md

 Routing!

 All of the sinks are time-wasting monsters, and on the flip side, all of the peaks are monster-dense zones, which are very good when you don't have much time.
-We see for example that the end of *Dream's Edge*, the start of *Scalegorge Waterscape* and *Penacony Grand Theater* are quite good.
+We see for example that the end of *Dream's Edge*, the end of *Alchemy Commission* combined with the start of *Scalegorge Waterscape*, and *Penacony Grand Theater* are quite good.

 ## Any suggestions?
 I also take suggestions to help the Honkai: Star Rail community!